It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 I share all of that info here in this article, so I gotcha covered. 😉

-*The amount of curcumin you’re taking — NOT the amount of turmeric — determines if your turmeric curcumin supplement is strong enough to provide you with any of the benefits you’ve heard about.
+* The amount of curcumin you’re taking — NOT the amount of turmeric — determines if what you’re taking is strong enough to provide you with any of the benefits you’ve heard about.

-*Turmeric extract, if properly standardized, is 95% curcumin while turmeric root powder is made up of only 3% curcumin.
-(7)
+* Extract from turmeric if properly standardized is 95% curcumin while turmeric root powder is made up of only 3% curcumin.

-*Therefore, the most important ingredient to insist on seeing & then paying attention to its quantity is the:
+*Therefore, the most important ingredient to insist on seeing & then paying attention to its quantity is the amount of curcumin you’re getting.

 And so the turmeric (often listed as turmeric root or powder) you see listed in the supplement is a far less important ingredient.